PatrickLaabs/goquette/README.md

 ## Usage:

 * Create a 'goquette.yaml' File inside your root project folder
-* Create a 'tools' directory inside your root projekt folder
+* Create a 'tools' directory inside your root project folder

 Inside the `tools`-Directory, put your PowerShell scripts, which are consumed by chocolatey, \
 and your zipped program/binary.
-Take a look at the tools-Directory inside this **[Tools-Dir of Goquette](https://github.com/PatrickLaabs/goquette/tree/main/tools)** \
+Take a look inside the tools-Directory at this **[Tools-Dir of Goquette](https://github.com/PatrickLaabs/goquette/tree/main/tools)** \
-for a better understanding.
+for a better understanding on how to use **Goquette**.

 ## Installation